HealthScreening/HealthScreeningBot/guides/walkthrough/page_1.md

 **This is the complete walkthrough of the commands of the Health Screening Bot.**

 This bot is fairly simple and self-explanatory, but this guide serves as an complete walkthrough of the commands.
-`Highlighted text` is a command name
+`Highlighted text` is a command name.
 - dashed text are command arguments.

 __**Automated Health Screening Commands**__: